DanishKodeMonkey/express-forms-and-data/Readme.md

 This is a basic Express.js application designed to demonstrate how to handle data using forms.
 It includes routes for creating, updating, and deleting user data, with data stored in a simple in-memory storage class.

-This is not intended to be a thorough guide, but rather a breakdown and reference for an initial express setup.
+This is not intended to be a thorough guide, but rather the purpose of this is being a breakdown and reference for an initial express setup.

 # Dependencies